 The licence allows staff to make multiple paper copies of licensed works for educational purposes.
 This includes distribution to student groups or classes, inclusion in course packs, and inclusion by libraries in short-loan collections.

 The number of copies is limited to the number of students in a class plus two for each teacher.

 The extent of such multiple copying is limited to 5% of a book or a chapter (the greater) or one article from any one journal issue.

 Certain categories of material (for example, music and separately published maps) are excluded, as are certain publishers, and material published in certain countries – contact the Irish Copyright Licensing Agency for full details.

 Publishers will probably appear in the telephone book, the Writers and Artists Yearbook or the Irish Writers Guide.
-Alternatively, you could try contacting CAI (see below).
+Alternatively, you could try contacting ICLA (see below).
 Living authors can be contacted care of their publisher or the Irish Writers Union.
 Copyright queries dealing with works of deceased authors should be addressed to “the estate of”, author’s name, c/o the publisher.

 ‘Inimitable’ is one of those off-the-shelf, unhelpful epithets that get loosely tossed in the direction of mastery, but in poetry the test of true originality is to be eminently imitable – it’s doing it first and registering the trademark that counts.

 The Writers and Artist’s Yearbook 2007 (A&C Black)

 The Irish Writers Centre aims to provide relevant information and resources to writers across a number of areas including publishing, marketing, copyright, social welfare and more.View Page